What is spam?

 The term refers to unsolicited messages (usually emails or SMSs) sent out en masse.
 When advertisers use spamming tactics, it can be annoying.
 But when hackers get involved, things get ugly.

 Billions of spam emails are sent every day.
 Whether it’s a “Sale Now On” or a “New Coronavirus Alert”, 94% of spams are contaminated with malware that could steal your details and crash your device.
 Fortunately, Gmail blocks more than 100 million phishing emails every single day, but most spam still manages to slip through the net.
-Phishing scams that used spam as a delivery method quadrupled in 2020, stealing millions from victims all over the world.
-And it's only getting worse.
+Phishing scams use spam as a delivery method, and their numbers grow every year.

 But how do spammers get your details?
 If you want to protect yourself against these unwanted messages, it’s worth knowing what made you a target in the first place.
 Spammers need as many working email addresses or phone numbers as they can find.
 This is known as data harvesting or scraping.